inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 I truly wish I could be a great surgeon or philosopher or author or anything constructive, but in all honesty I'd rather turn up my amplifier full blast and drown myself in the noise.
-		-- Charles Schmid, the "Tucson Murderer"
+		-- Charles Schmid, the "Tucson Murrer"
 QOTD:
 	"If I could walk that way, I wouldn't need the cologne, now would I?"
 There's a whole WORLD in a mud puddle!